ehippy/ehippy/README.md

 - 👋 Hi, I’m @ehippy
 - 👀 I’m interested in SaaS development, career development and leadership.
+- I make the game [Infight.io](http://infight.io) that you play with your Discord friends.
+Check it out!

 <!---
 - 🌱 I’m currently learning ...